-\\\Requires an AW Subsidy (see Special Condition #1).
+^{} Requires an AW Subsidy (see Special Condition #1).
 This is the stated cost of water delivered throughout the infrastructure less the GFT and Debt service.
 It will be approximately \$0.37 per CCF with fixed expenses removed.

 - 2. Customers under RATES A (9-1) hold shares in The Gage Canal Company.
-Properties under this rate must have a metered potable water service installed to be used for irrigation of agriculture. - 3.
+Properties under this rate must have a meter installed.
+Agricultural customers who don't own Gage shares can rent them from the City. (see Special Condition #5 below) - 3.
 Customers under RATES B (9-2) are customers who receive metered non-potable recycled water from the City's "purple pipe" system.
-It is intended to be used only for landscape irrigation or non-potable water sales to other agencies. - Customers under RATES C (9-3) are customers who receive potable water from the City's potable distribution system.
-It is intended to serve water for beneficial use and incidental domestic uses.
+It is intended to be used only for landscape irrigation or non-potable water sales to other agencies. - 4.
+Customers under RATES C (9-3) are customers who receive potable water from the City's potable distribution system.
+It is intended to serve water for irrigation and incidental domestic uses to all properties regardless of zoning.